 We have added dissolved oxygen sensors to several Argo floats.
 This sensor is a SeaBird-43 type of sensor that has been used in recent years on shipboard CTD systems.
 The first unit was on UW Argo float 894, deployed near the HOTS site north of Hawaii in August of 2002.
-This float has now been in the water for more than one year, and the data (see Figure 3) show very little drift in the measured oxygen over this time.
-This can be especially seen at deeper levels of the water column, below the oxygen minimum (ie, at temperatures less than about 5°C), in Figure 3.
+This float has now been in the water for more than two years, and the data (see Figure 4) show very little drift in the measured oxygen over this time.
+This can be especially seen at deeper levels of the water column, below the oxygen minimum (ie, at temperatures less than about 5°C), in Figure 4.
 Where there is only very weak variability in the real oceanic values of oxygen, the float oxygen date likewise show very small variability.
-This is very encouraging and suggests that, due to the fact that the CTDO unit on the float contains a strong biocide and the float spends 99% of its time at stable, deep temperatures, sensor drift is very small, even over times longer than one year.
+This is very encouraging and suggests that, due to the fact that the CTDO unit on the float contains a strong biocide and the float spends 99% of its time at stable, deep temperatures, sensor drift is very small, even over times longer than two years.
 Note that such oxygen sensor stability would be essentially impossible on shipboard CTD units.
-We have deployed such units on 4 other floats as well
+We have deployed such units on 4 other floats as well (with fewer profiles presently available than for float 894), with similar encouraging results.